Skip to main contentCore Concepts

 The entity responsible for enforcing assertions and vouching for not including any transactions that would invalidate them.
 Usually a block builder or sequencer.

 The web application interface for interacting with the Credible Layer.
-It allows dApp developers and end-users to register, manage, and view assertions and projects.
+It allows dApp developers and end-users to deploy, manage, and view assertions and projects.

 A tool that allows users to view and browse all assertions deployed by different protocols, providing visibility into their security posture.